Explore the possibilities in Exercise and Sports Science

 There are scholarships available for prospective students of the Bachelor of Exercise and Sports Science program at Bond.
 We encourage you to look at all the scholarships available, specifically the (Academic) Excellence Scholarship, Leadership Scholarship, and Sport Scholarships.
 These scholarships have been widely applied for successfully by Exercise and Sports Science students and we encourage you to apply.
 Many Exercise and Sports Science Students at Bond are also Tier 1 athletes of the Elite Sport Program, find out how you can apply to the Elite Sport Program.

-Exercise and Sports Science School Packages now available
+Exercise and Sports Science High School Packages now available

 Experience worldwide placements and internships during your degree in Exercise & Sports Science